keycloak/keycloak-containers/server/README.md

     docker run -it -p 8080:8080 -p 9090:9090 jboss/keycloak

-Once it boots, you can login using admin/admin for the first login.
+Once it boots, you can login to the admin console using admin/admin for the first login.

 ## Other details

-This image inherits from the [keycloak-adapter-wildfly](https://registry.hub.docker.com/u/jboss/keycloak-adapter-wildfly/) image, adding the required bits to deploy a Keycloak Authentication Server.

-Note that you might want to extend the image to make it use a production-ready database and to setup a Wildfly admin password, as well as to setup SSL and other production-related changes.
+This image extends the [`jboss/base-jdk:7`](https://github.com/JBoss-Dockerfiles/base-jdk/tree/jdk7) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
+Please refer to the README.md for selected images for more info.